cuvva/terms/privacy.md

 ### System logs

-Access information may be gathered when you use our services, including device IP addresses, access dates and times, system activity including app malfunction or screens viewed, and the third-party sites or services you were using before using our service.
+To help us provide better customer support, we may gather access information when you use our services.
+This can include IP addresses, access dates and times, system activity including app malfunction or screens viewed.

 ### Driving licence data

 Once you've entered your driving licence details and agreed to the [Fair Obtaining Notice](https://github.com/cuvva/terms/blob/master/fon.md), we may collect information about your driving licence and history from the DVLA, MyLicence or other relevant entities.
 We need this so we can offer motor insurance products to you.

-### Location and telematics data
+### Location, motion and telematics data

-Before we collect any location or telematics data, your device will ask for your consent.
+Before we collect any location, motion or telematics data, your device will ask for your consent.

 We need your location to offer you a quote.
 It helps us prevent misuse, and lets us know you're purchasing from the right place - bearing in mind you can only purchase our products while you're in the UK.
 Your location can be used to determine risk, and will be recorded on your profile.

-We may use motion data to see if we can cover you, to determine accurately when you're driving, and to work out your pricing based on driving behaviour.
-We may also use that data to help with any claims.
+We may use motion and telematics data to see if we can cover you, to determine accurately when you're driving, to work out your pricing, and to help with any disputes or claims.
+You may be able to get better pricing if the data shows that you're a good driver.

-We won't use your location or motion data for anything we haven't listed above.
-You can change your consent for location and motion data at any time from your device's settings.
+We won't use your location, motion or telematics data for anything we haven't listed above.
+You can change your consent at any time from your device's settings.
 But your ability to use us will be limited if we can't access the data we need.

 ### Quotes, pricing and claims data

-We may collect data on quotes, pricing and claims to help us improve our pricing, processes and those of the relevant insurer, to help with risk modelling, and to help with the detection and prevention of fraud.
+We may collect data on quotes, pricing and claims.
+This can help to improve our pricing, our processes and those of the relevant insurer, to help with risk modelling, and to help with the detection and prevention of fraud.

-By continuing, you acknowledge that quotes, pricing and claims data belongs to us (to the extent that it doesn't include your personal data) and that we are entitled to retain data relating to your quotes, policies, telematics, claims and other information as long as is necessary and thereafter on an anonymised basis (see "How long we keep your information for" below)."
+Your personal data belongs to you.
+Any quote, pricing or claims data that isn't your personal data belongs to us.
+In some cases, we'll anonymise information so that it can no longer be used to identify you.

 ### Soft credit checks